andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 Known Bugs
 ===============

+	My Lord the math!!
+It's horribly wrong!
+Hopefully ill get around to fixing it, but its pretty bad.

 	Browse button does not work for MAC OSX
 	Program will not load input boxes correctly on laptops with small screens.